LinkedInLearning/advanced-mongodb-code-challenges-2504707/chapter-2/challenge-2/README.md

 Declare a cursor with `find()` and use a loop to perform a subsequent lookup.

-1. Return a list of all orders (with details) for a given customer
+1. Return a list of all orders (with details) for each customer in the collection
-   - Use Compass or a `find()` to first find a valid customer id and start by finding that customer.
    - Traverse the cursor with a `while()` loop, looking up the customer orders.
    - Repeat the process, this time, traversing the cursor with a `forEach()` loop, looking up the customer orders.